scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-four-2021-power-rankings/index.md

 >Bama -17 vs Texas A&M seems like disrespect to Bama

-Much like Jordan himself, another week another dub.
+Much like Jordan himself: another week, another dub.
 While this week was not as dominant, a dub is a dub.
-Lots of points left on the bench which means this team as a whole, like A&M opponents of late, did not perform as poorly as  expected and regardless pulled out the victory.
+Many points were left on the bench, which means this team, like A&M opponents of late, did not perform as poorly as expected, regardless, pulled out the victory.
 Tarv has given himself some padding in the W column.
-If this team can avoid the injury bug, it could work it’s way up into the upper-class of the league.
+If this team can avoid the injury bug, it could work its way up into the upper class of the league.
 If not, he may have to resort to his backups.
-I’d try to avoid that if I were you, we all know how that worked out for the Aggies.
+I’d try to avoid that if I were you; we all know how that worked out for the Aggies.

 | Name                     | Team    | Depth |
 | ------------------------ | ------- | ----- |